-- o The portfolio evidence should not include any methods of self-assessment - All employer contributions should focus only on direct observation of evidence (for example witness statements) rather than opinions - All evidence provided must be valid and attributable to the apprentice - A statement from the employer must confirm that the portfolio of evidence submitted to EUIAS at the gateway point qualifications at Level 1 or GSCE grade E-D or 2-3 or above.
+- The portfolio evidence should not include any methods of self-assessment - All employer contributions should focus only on direct observation of evidence (for example witness statements) rather than opinions - o All evidence provided must be valid and attributable to the apprentice - A statement from the employer must confirm that the portfolio of evidence submitted to EUIAS at the gateway point qualifications at Level 1 or GCSE grade E-D or 2-3 or above.
+Proof of evidence that the apprentice has attempted Level 2 test is maths and English, if required to do so, as per ESFA guidance.